-16 Adapted from "International Framework: Good Governance in the Public Sector" (IFAC/CIPFA, July 2014) pages 13-14
+Adapted from "International Framework: Good Governance in the Public Sector" (IFAC/CIPFA, July 2014) pages 13-14

 - 5.3 Compliance Requirements: The Code of Conduct should refer to the need for the Governing Body and staff to comply with relevant legislative and regulatory requirements.
 The Code of Conduct for Subsidiaries should also refer to the need for the Governing Body and staff to comply with relevant legislative and regulatory requirements.
-It should identify the relevant provisions regarding conduct/conflicts of interest in the governing legislation of the Institute. - 5.4 Ethics in Public Office: The Code of Conduct should refer to the need for each member of the Governing Body holding a Designated Governing Body membership and each person occupying a Designated Position of employment with the Institute to ensure his/her compliance with relevant provisions of the Ethics in Public Office Acts 1995 and 2001.
+It should identify the relevant provisions regarding conduct/conflicts of interest in the governing legislation of the Institute. - Body holding a Designated Governing Body membership and each person occupying a Designated Position of employment with the Institute to ensure his/her compliance with relevant provisions of the Ethics in Public Office Acts 1995 and 2001.
 Each Governing Body member, whether he/she holds a designated directorship under the Ethics in Public Office Acts 1995 and 2001 or not, is required to follow the obligations set out in Appendix C regarding disclosure of interests.

 As a matter of best practice, this Code requires each Governing Body member to submit, under the Ethics in Public Office Acts, an Annual Return including a nil return of interests where applicable.
-This ensures that there is evidence that each member has considered their obligations.
+This ensures that there is evidence that each member has considered their obligations. - 5.5 Conflicts of Interest: The Code of Conduct should set out procedures for addressing conflicts of interest.
+In particular the Code of Conduct should recommend that the acceptance of further employment where the potential of conflict of interest arises should be restricted during a reasonable period of time after the exercise of a function in the Institute has ceased.
+This should be brought to the attention of Governing Body members on their appointment to the Governing Body.